-2 Health Conditions that are not Underlying Health Conditions for all Athletes
+3 Health Conditions that are not Underlying Health Conditions for all Athletes

 A number of Health Conditions do not lead to an Eligible Impairment and are not Underlying Health Conditions.
-An Athlete who has a Health Condition (including, but not limited to, one of the Health Conditions listed in the above Appendices Appendix One, Appendix Two and/or Appendix Three) but who does not have an Underlying Health Condition will not be eligible to compete in Para sport.
+An Athlete who has a Health Condition (including, but not limited to, one of the Health Conditions listed in the above Appendix One and Appendix Two) but who does not have an Underlying Health Condition will not be eligible to compete in Shooting Para sport.